makrai/notes/rogers17-mikolov-cheated.md

 # 4 Comparison with Other Methods

 * 3CosAdd, has much higher chances of success where target vectors are close
-* We also consider LRCos, a method based on supervised learning from a set of word pairs (Drozd+ 2016)
+* We also consider
+  LRCos, a method based on supervised learning from word pairs (Drozd+ 2016)
   * given a set of word pairs, the available examples of the [female class] and randomly selected negative examples are used to learn a representation of the target class with a supervised classifier.
 The question is this: what